rbms-bsc/DCRMR/_pages/PPDM/Note-on-distribution-statement.md

 ## 5.285.35 Parallel name of distributor notes

-<a name="5.285.35.1">5.285.35.1</a> Make a Note on distribution statement of parallel distributor names found elsewhere in the resource from the source of the name of distributor if considered important (see [Parallel name of distributor, 5.275.31.1](/DCRMR/ppdm/Parallel-name-of-distributor/#5.275.31.1) and [5.275.31.4](/DCRMR/ppdm/Parallel-name-of-distributor/#5.275.31.4)).
+<a name="5.285.35.1">5.285.35.1</a> Make a Note on distribution statement of parallel distributor names found elsewhere in the resource from the source of [Name of the distributor](/DCRMR/ppdm/Name-of-distributor/) if considered important (see [Parallel name of distributor, 5.275.31.1](/DCRMR/ppdm/Parallel-name-of-distributor/#5.275.31.1) and [5.275.31.4](/DCRMR/ppdm/Parallel-name-of-distributor/#5.275.31.4)).

 ## 5.285.36 Date of distribution notes